 At the airport I had my backpack randomly (and politely) rubbed all inside with a small piece of paper by a security person, and our flight was delayed, but all other connections and collections were achieved smoothly.
 I was quite swiftly home to Tooting and a pair of vegetable samosas.
 With the two traditionally confused-looking cats too, of course - well Oscar seemed to know me immediately, but Peter took an hour or two looking relaxed but a bit perplexed before climbing onto my lap.

-Last year I ended up by saying that that trip was not the best, but this one most definitely was.
+Last year I ended up by saying that that trip was not one of the best, but this one most definitely was.

 Venice // Florence // London // Berlin // Trips